James and Hastings Building

 The James and Hastings Building is located on the northeast corner of Water and Tyler Streets.

-Note: What is very confusing is that the rich widow, Lucinda Hastings, not only built this large commercial building with Mr. Francis James, but also built her own commercial building, known as “The Hastings Building,” just 394 feet from The James and Hastings Building; only a one minute walk.
+Note: What is very confusing is that the rich widow, Lucinda Hastings, not only built this large commercial building with Mr. Francis James, but also built her own commercial building, known as “The Hastings Building,” just 394 feet away, only a one-minute walk.
 Several sources I got a hold of were also confused, and gave the wrong address for The James and Hastings Building, which is the one that is reported as being haunted.

 SOURCES INCLUDE